vrubovoy/debian-workstation/README.md

 near the end if its timeout ran out during a long install) and then:

-1. **As root:** sets up the Debian (with contrib and non-free) and Yazi APT sources, installs the packages from `packages/`, installs the pinned Onefetch and VSCodium releases, copies `system/` to `/`, enables NetworkManager, Bluetooth and LightDM, and makes Fish your login shell.
+1. **As root:** sets up the Debian (with contrib and non-free) and Yazi APT sources, installs the packages from `packages/`, copies `system/` to `/`, puts the wallpaper behind the GRUB menu, enables NetworkManager, Bluetooth and LightDM, and makes Fish your login shell.
 2. **As you:** links `dotfiles/` into your home directory with GNU Stow, adds the `workstation-*` commands to `~/.local/bin`, and sets default applications and GTK settings.
-3. **Personal setup**, each step optional and skipped once done: Git name and email with optional GPG signing, an SSH key, Firefox extensions and VSCodium extensions.
+3. **Personal setup**, each step optional and skipped once done: Git name and email with optional GPG signing, an SSH key, the upstream releases (VSCodium, Onefetch, AmneziaVPN), Firefox extensions and VSCodium extensions.

 Any file it replaces is kept once as `*.debian-workstation.bak`.
 It does not upgrade the system (`apt full-upgrade` stays your call) and is safe to run again.